Buying a home

 This enables residents and workers of the borough to buy a share of a newly-built property

-You buy between 25 per cent and 7per cent of a home and pay rent on the remaining share.
+You buy between 25 and 75 per cent of a home and pay rent on the remaining share.

 If you wish to sell the property at anytime, you keep the percentage of the property’s current market value that you own.